- Undergraduate Programs

 |Students work on a crime scene analysis in the AAFS lab.|

-Our program recognizes multiple career tracks in forensic science: lab technicians/scientists and investigators/evidence technicians.
+Our program recognizes multiple career tracks in forensic science: lab medical examiners and investigators/evidence technicians.
 These positions require training in a physical, life or clinical lab science (e.g. biology and chemistry).
 Forensic labs use trained investigators/evidence technicians to collect evidence.
 The program is designed to integrate science and investigations and provide a substantial complement to majors in other sciences, law, and health professions.

 by the American Academy of Forensic Sciences.